 My Observations

-This coffee grinder is similar to its bigger sibling the Hario Skerton, but a bit smaller and lighter.
+This grinder is similar to its bigger sibling the Hario Skerton, but a little smaller and lighter.

-It does appear to have one main advantage over the Skerton, though, as well as portability, which is the ease of adjusting grind size, and the ease of getting back to a particular grind.
-So if you’re wanting to brew for various brew methods, this might be a good choice for you.
+It does appear to have one main advantage over the Skerton, although, as well as portability, which is the ease of adjusting grind size, and the ease of getting back to a particular grind.
+So if you’re wanting to brew for various brew methods, this might be a good option for you.

-The mini mill has spring loaded burrs, which provides it a slight edge over the Skerton, particularly at more coarse grind settings.
+The mini grinding machine has spring loaded burrs, which offers it a slight edge over the Skerton, particularly at more coarse grind settings.
 The Hario Skerton Pro has spring loaded burrs too and looks cool, nevertheless it’s a few quid more.

-Remember, though, no grinder will tweak the error of utilizing poor quality coffee beans – and now here’s another entirely shameless plug for my own coffee :-).
+Remember, though, no mill will troubleshoot the error of using poor quality coffee beans – and now here’s another totally shameless plug for my own coffee :-).

 Check Price - Shop Coffee